aineko-dev/aineko/docs/examples/aineko-dream.md

   <figcaption><p>Swagger UI</p></figcaption>
 </figure>

-## Join our community
+## Join the community

-If you have questions about anything related to [Aineko](https://www.aineko.dev/), you're always welcome to ask our community on [GitHub](https://github.com/aineko-dev) or [Slack](https://join.slack.com/t/aineko-dev/shared\_invite/zt-23yuq8mrl-uZavRQKGFltxLZLCqcQZaQ).
+If you have questions about anything related to [Aineko](https://www.aineko.dev/), you're always welcome to ask the community on [GitHub](https://github.com/aineko-dev) or [Slack](https://join.slack.com/t/aineko-dev/shared\_invite/zt-23yuq8mrl-uZavRQKGFltxLZLCqcQZaQ).